-- Providing information to increase understanding and awareness about special education, so parents can better participate in the educational decision-making process for their child
+- Providing information to increase understanding and awareness of special education, so parents can better participate in the educational decision-making process for their child

-- Promptly responding to inquiries, resolving concerns, and/or helping to mediate and resolve complaints related to the Individualized Education Program (IEP)
+- Promptly responding to inquiries, and helping to mediate and/or resolve concerns related to the Individualized Education Program (IEP)

-- Listening to parent concerns and assisting them with a timely resolution
+- Listening to parent concerns and providing resources that support informed decision-making

 - Offering information about parent engagement opportunities